 “Goodnight, don’t let the bedbugs bite” was a phrase we all heard growing up.
 But as adults, how can we make sure that we really don’t let the bedbugs bite?

 One way is learning how to wash clothes exposed to bed bugs.
-In this guide, we’ll show you everything you need to know to kill bedbugs on laundry.
+This guide will show you everything you need to know to kill bedbugs in the laundry.

 How To Wash Clothes Exposed To Bedbugs

 - Spray clothes with rubbing alcohol: If clothes are colorfast, you can spray them with rubbing alcohol.

 - Sort the clothes: As you would normally separate your clothes, sort them into trash bags.